michigan-musicer/michigan-musicer.github.io/_posts/2024-01-17-hfhd-for-potential-interviewees.md

 #### What would you like from me?

-I would like to conduct interviews for roughly one hour.
+I would like to conduct recorded interviews for roughly one hour.
 I would like to conduct interviews with Poles in-person (since I will be traveling around the country in February 2024); due to distance, I will have to conduct interviews with American immigrants online.

 The topics covered by the interview may be sensitive topics.
 I do not expect every person I contact to accept, and I will not require interviewees to answer every question.

 #### What are you planning on doing with the interview material?

-I will summarize my personal takeaways and reflectoins in public blog posts.
+Interviews will be recorded, and I will summarize my personal takeaways and reflectoins in public blog posts.
 All interviewees will be anonymized, and I will not post raw audio or transcripts.
 I may use some direct quotes, but any identifying information will be concealed.

 I'm not intending the results to be particularly formal or academic in nature; the project is not planned or structured enough to be academic.
 I think my writing will be free-form.